 In 1969, a woman named Norma McCorvey was pregnant and sought an abortion in Dallas, Texas.
 It was her third time being pregnant.
 A first child, a daughter, was raised by Norma’s mother, while her second child, a son, was given up for adoption.
 Texas law prevented her from getting the abortion, so at five months into her third pregnancy, she sought legal counsel.

 In a case filed by lawyers Sarah Weddington and Linda Coffee, McCorvey was given the pseudonym Jane Roe.
 In 1970, their case worked itself from the United States District Court for the Northern District of Texas to the US Supreme Court.

-The defendant in the original suit was Dallas County Henry Wade.
+The defendant in the original suit was Dallas County District Attorney Henry Wade.

 As the suit passed through appeals courts to eventually reach the Supreme Court, McCorvey, unable to legally obtain an abortion, gave birth to a girl.
 Shortly after childbirth, the girl was given up for adoption.